 I don’t know what I imagined, trekking in the Annapurnas.
 But the beginning of the trek kind of fits my imagination.

 After taking care of the paperwork at a trekking registration station, my guide Devi got some bananas and offered one to me.

-	I complained to my friend of my doctor’s unreasonable opinion.
-He listened to it, and then said (and I remember because I was irked by its sensible truth) “Damn straight”.
-Sigh.
+I complained to Jason of my doctor’s unreasonable opinion.
+He listened to it, and then said (and I remember because I was irked by its sensible truth), “Damn straight”.

 [Cue tragic telenovella music] Yet I imagined myself up in the mountains, just like my mom probably imagines it… bereft in the lonely mountains… and once I left civilisation behind in Pokhara… all that I had to defend myself against injury and illness …is contained within the precious blue backpack that Seema was carrying…

 oh hello, is that a pharmacy in Nayapul?

 It’s really a no-brainer.
 Of course there would be a pharmacy selling all kinds of over the counter medicines (and toilet paper) for the last minute trekker!
 The Annapurnas receive a steady stream of adventure tourism, and a great many of those visiting the Annapurnas enter through Nayapul.

 See mom?
 No need to worry after all!